software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > The last four user stories are related to the student dashboard application and they should be implemented as a frontend application which uses REST API endpoints implemented in the backend.
 Use the React application in the `frontend` folder as the starting point for your implementation.
 >
-> You can start the Vite development server by runing the `npm run dev` command in the `frontend` folder.
+> Install the dependencies by running the `npm install` command in the `frontend` folder.
+Then, start the Vite development server by runing the `npm run dev` command.
 Once the development server has started, the application is accessible at <http://localhost:5713>.

 {: .highlight}